kubek2k/articles/9_reasons_terraform_is_a_pain.md

 # So what should I (You) do?

 As it's quite visible, Terraform carries some issues that have to be taken into account while choosing a provisioning solution.
 Some of those will eventually be sorted out, others are just architectural choices Hashicorp had to make (most probably these were lesser-evil like decisions).
 As promised in the title, I should give one major point why should have to consider Terraform - in my opinion, there are cases where you simply have no other options.
 It's really hard to find a solution ranging over so many cloud providers.
-Additionally, if your case is a living system, with a lot of infrastructure repetitions that undergoes minimal infrastructure changes every day - Terraform is definitely worth taking a look at.
+Additionally, if your case is a living system, with a lot of infrastructure repetitions that undergoes minimal infrastructure changes every day - Terraform is definitely worth taking a look.